enrach21/enrach21.github.io/_books/the_eyes_of_heisenberg.md

 layout: book-review
 title: The Eyes of Heisenberg
 author: Frank Herbert
-cover: assets/img/book_covers/the_godfather.jpg
+cover: assets/img/book_covers/The_eyes_of_heisenbery.jpg
-olid: OL43499941M # use Open Library ID to fetch cover (if no `cover` is provided)
+olid: # use Open Library ID to fetch cover (if no `cover` is provided)
-isbn: 7539967447 # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)
+isbn: 0425018652 # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)
-categories: classics crime historical-fiction mystery novels thriller
+categories: fiction science-fiction adventurous challenging reflective medium-paced
-tags: top-100
+tags: Owned
-buy_link:
 started: 2025-08-09
 finished: 2025-08-21
 released: 1966